defenseunicorns/zarf-docs/docs/3-zarf-basics/2-zarf-components.md

     repos: <STRING LIST> # List of git repos the component will use.
                          # These repos will be pushed into the gitea server.
                          # This also means the git-server component needs to be deployed during `zarf init`.
-                         # Private repos need to have their credentialis listed in ~/.git-credentials as TODO @JPERRY
+                         # Private repos need to have their credentialis listed in ~/.git-credentials

     files: <OBJ LIST>           # Files to move onto the system that will be doing the `zarf package deploy` command